inveniosoftware/rfcs/rdm/0003-persistent-identifiers.md

 ## Motivation

-- As a user, I want to have a DOI for my upload, so that I I can cite my research.
+- As a user, I want to have a DOI for my upload, so that I can cite my research.
-- As a admin, I want to manage multiple DOI prefixes, so that I I don’t need a repository installation per prefix.
+- As an admin, I want to manage multiple DOI prefixes, so that I don’t need a repository installation per prefix.
 - As a admin, I want to assign both DOIs and Handles for uploads to my repository, so that I I can fulfill business requirements.
 - As a admin, I want to have a Handle for one upload and a DOI for another upload, so that I I don’t need a repository installation per PID scheme.
-- As a user, I want to share a dataset that already have a DOI, so that I I can collect all my research one place.
+- As a user, I want to share a dataset that already has a DOI, so that I can collect all my research in one place.
 - As a admin, I want to have tombstone pages, so that I I can remove content.
-- As a admin, I want to take over management of a dataset with a DOI from another repository, so that I records can be migrated between repositories..
+- As an admin, I want to take over management of a dataset with a DOI from another repository, so that records can be migrated between repositories..
 - As a admin, I want to customize which internal PID scheme is used, so that I I can continue my existing identifier scheme..
 - As a admin, I want to ensure all records have a DOI, so that I all records have an DOI.
 - As a user, I want to reserve a DOI prior to uploading my report, so that I I can include the DOI in the report.